Notes about Genesis/Creation

 You will find that in just about every commentary of the Bible that the creation which follows is presented as a parenthetical insertion, a more detailed account of the creation of man which we read of in chapter 1 beginning in verse 26.
 I believe this is a false assumption and leads to great difficulty in explaining how it is that in chapter one the animals are created first, then man, while here in chapter two man is created first and then the animals.
 Which is it?

-I believe there are two separate creations.
+There are two separate creations.
 We begin to "see" in the next verse.

 Do you recall that there was no mention in chapter one, whatsoever, of a farmer, a man to till the ground and plant seeds?
 The sixth day man was given dominion over the fowl of the air and the fish of the sea.
 There were only hunters and fishers.
 And so here on the eighth day, following God's day of rest (Sabbath), God says that He has "no man to till the ground".
 And every plant of the field before it was in the earth, and every herb of the field before it grew: for the LORD God had not caused it to rain upon the earth, and there was not a man to till the ground.